 An interview with Lindsay M. Schoeneberger, RUSSELL, KRAFFT & GRUBER, LLP

-Background: Lindsay and I met earlier in 2020 when mutual connections introduced us, and we collaborated on a webinar for the Northern Lancaster Chamber of Commerce.
+Background: Lindsay and I met earlier in 2020 when mutual connections introduced us.
+We collaborated on a webinar for the Northern Lancaster Chamber of Commerce.
 While working together, I realized that Lindsay’s client stories provide an excellent context to help people evaluate their legal and estate planning needs.

 Lindsay, tell us a little bit about what inspired you to become an attorney.

 I’ve known since I was young, probably in 6th grade, that I wanted to be a lawyer.
 I expected that desire to fade or change as I got older.
 But every time I learned something more about practicing law, it solidified my desire to be a lawyer.
 I’ve always enjoyed problem-solving and helping others.
 Thankfully I get to do both in my job.

 What is your primary area of practice, and how did you arrive at it?

 I practice primarily in estate planning, estate administration, and Orphans’ Court litigation.
 Orphans Court is a court of protection, so most litigation is centered around protecting those who cannot protect themselves.
 It involves things like adoptions, guardianships, Will contests, abuse of Powers of Attorney, etc. I clerked for the Honorable Judge Jay J. Hoberg for two and a half years before entering private practice.
 Judge Hoberg presided over the Orphans’ Court for Lancaster County.
 My time clerking gave me a unique insight into the workings of the Orphans’ Court, and I developed an appreciation for the types of cases often heard in Orphans’ Court.

 Who needs estate planning, and how can a person get started?